emmacadavra/code-breaker/README.md

 A separate file has been created for information about testing.
 Please click the following link to access it: [**TESTING.md**](TESTING.md)

 ## **Deployment**

+### Cloning/Forking to Local Environments

+_Disclaimer: This project was created using a specially tailored template, which was forked from [Code Institute's original one](https://github.com/Code-Institute-Org/python-essentials-template).
+This template has been specifically designed to support the project's final deployment to Heroku's virtual environment, and comes with many add-ons included.
+Please take care to look through the extra files included in this template before cloning/forking, to prevent any potential conflicts._

+If you wish to create a clone of this project in order to play it on your local machine or virtual IDE environment such as Gitpod,

+### Final Deployment (Heroku)

 ## **Credits**